 Eating a healthy, balanced diet can provide essential nutrients that are necessary for good mental health and emotional well-being.

 Maintaining relationships with friends and family can help provide emotional support during difficult times.
+Messaging, phone calls, or even doing a regular movie night with some friends can be a great way to feel connected.

 Seek Professional Help

 If you are struggling with emotional blunting, it is important to seek professional help in order to process and manage these feelings.
+Some mental health treatments may have positive and negative effects.
+It’s important to get in touch with a mental health professional who can guide you through recommended treatment options.

 Try a Different Treatment